jefvlamings/website/_drafts/2016-12-31-sell-in-app-store.md

 It is important for you, Apple and your costumers to have this kind of guarantee.

 New provisioning profiles can be created in your [Apple developer account](https://developer.apple.com).
-After that you can add the provisioning profile to your app in Xcode.
+After that, you can add the provisioning profile to your app in Xcode.

 When everything is set up, you can test your app on any of the provisioned devices.